vinodkd/halo/doc/UserGuide.md

 * The layers at each level of abstraction are directly represented in Halo:
     * Comments represent the Human (or Meta) level
     * Nodes, graphs and edges represent the application
-    * Atomic nodes (optionally double quoted if spaces are required) or with the lang attribute represent `eval`-ed language code.
+    * Atomic nodes (optionally double quoted if special chars are required) or with the lang attribute represent `eval`-ed language code.
     * Nodes with back-quoted strings (or appropriately attributed nodes) represent `exec`-ed language code.
 * To keep the definition of "component" and "call" generic, Halo adds no additional syntax or library of its own.
 Instead it defines that:
     * any node is a potential component call